gmc-code/PC-microbit-micropython/docs/images/custom_images_advanced.rst

 .. admonition:: Tasks

     #.
-Modify the code to create an images of 3.
+Modify the code to create an image of 3.
     #.
 Modify the code to create images of "m" and an inverted "m".

     .. dropdown::